-However, where did his love for drums emanate from?
+However, where did her love for drums come from?
 She began drumming when she was a young girl.
-While in high school, she played drums for several high school marching bands in Fort Worth and Austin regions.
+While in high school, she played drums for several high school marching bands in the Fort Worth and Austin regions of Texas.

-This made her gain some experience and learn new techniques in drumming.
-When she was in high school, she played drums with King Coffey, a Surfer Drummer who is still with the band.
-Taylor was a fan of several famous brands globally, and these made her want to become a great drummer like them.
+This allowed her to gain experience and learn some foundational techniques in drumming.
+When she was in high school, she played drums with King Coffey, a Surfer Drummer who happens to still be with the band.
+Taylor was a fan of several famous bands globally, and their music made her want to become a drummer of a great band.

-In 1983, Taylor joined Surfers drummers, where he started working with her former schoolmate and bandmate Coffey.
+In 1983, Taylor joined Surfers drummers, where she started working with her former schoolmate and bandmate Coffey.
 However, Taylor was absent from the band from 1985 to 1986 due to personal reasons.
-She had a good working relationship with Coffey, and they used to play in unison on separate stand-up drum kits.
+She had a good working relationship with Coffey, and they were known to play in unison on separate stand-up drum kits.

-Taylor recorded several singles with the surfers, and her drumming can be heard in Another Man’s Sac, Locust Abortion Technician, Rembrandt Pussyhorse, Powerless, among many others.
+Taylor recorded several singles with the Surfers, and her drumming can be heard in Another Man’s Sac, Locust Abortion Technician, Rembrandt Pussyhorse, and Powerless.

-Taylor left Surfers drummers in 1989, and after a short period, she was diagnosed with a deadly medical condition.
-She underwent brain surgery, and after that, she started getting strobe-light-induced seizures.
+Taylor left Surfers drummers in 1989, and after a short amount of time she was diagnosed with a deadly medical condition.
+She was forced to undergo brain surgery.
+Proceeding the surgery, she started getting strobe-light-induced seizures.

 Apart from music, Taylor has also been featured in several films, including Richard Linklater‘s 1991 film, where she performed the role of a woman trying to sell a pap smear from Madonna.
 She also appeared as a ‘Pap smear Pusher’ in the Movie Poster and home video media covers.
 In 1995, Coffey revealed that Taylor was employed at a particular school in Texas.

 At the same time, she worked on a book about her experiences working and touring with the Butthole Surfers.
-Despite getting into a rough path, Taylor is still recording music with Gibby Haynes, a home studio owner.
-However, Taylor returned to her home, Butthole Surfers, in 2009, and this was revealed on the band’s website before the band’s tour.
+Despite a rough path, Taylor is still recording music with Gibby Haynes, a home studio owner.
+However, Taylor returned to her “alma-mater,” Butthole Surfers in 2009, and this was revealed on the band’s website just before the band’s tour.